 At first thought, many people associate fertility issues with the inability of the woman to fall pregnant or carry a pregnancy to term.
 However, the incidence of declining reproductive health in males is becoming more prevalent.

-Chinese medicine, both herbs and acupuncture, are able to positively change many of the factors that go into male infertility.
+Chinese medicine, both herbs and acupuncture, can be used to assist positive change to many of the factors that go into male infertility.
 Sperm is constantly being formed with the male testes and then takes 2-3 months to develop and mature before it is ejaculated and then needed for the fertilisation of an egg.
 This long developmental and maturation process means that sperm can be exposed to external factors along the way which may decrease the quality of the man’s sperm.
 Thankfully though, it also means that treatment of sperm disorders is possible.
-We can treat the sperm as they start to form, and therefore influence their healthy development.
+We look at treating the sperm as they start to form, and attempt to influence their healthy development.